Support in Wisconsin (2026)

 While there is no binding formula, Wisconsin courts have developed general patterns:

-- Short-term marriages (under 10 years) often result in rehabilitative maintenance for a limited period designed to help the lower-earning spouse gain self-sufficiency.
+- Short-term marriages (under 10 years) often result in rehabilitative maintenance for a limited period.

-- Moderate-length marriages (10-20 years) may produce maintenance for a significant portion of the marriage’s duration, depending on the income disparity and other factors.
+- Moderate-length marriages (10-20 years) may produce maintenance for a significant portion of the marriage’s duration.

-- Long-term marriages (20 years or more) may result in indefinite maintenance, particularly when one spouse has been out of the workforce for an extended period and achieving self-sufficiency at a comparable standard of living is unlikely.
+- Long-term marriages (20 years or more) may result in indefinite maintenance, particularly when one spouse has been out of the workforce for an extended period.

 When to Seek Legal Guidance